 Breaking space news, the latest updates on rocket launches, skywatching events and more!

-As its name suggests, Transporter 13 will be the 13th mission in SpaceX's Transporter series.
+As its name suggests, Transporter 13 is the 13th mission in SpaceX's Transporter series.
 The company also runs another rideshare program called Bandwagon, which has two missions under its belt to date.
 SpaceX has launched more than 1,200 payloads for about 130 customers across both of these programs, according to the company.

 The very first Transporter mission, which launched in January 2021, sent 143 payloads to orbit, a record that still stands today.